Prince of Orange: Abolition of the principality, continuation of the title

 They could also claim descent from the del Balzo, an Italian branch of the des Baux family, via the marriage of Princess Anne to William IV, Prince of Orange.
 Anne was the eldest daughter of George II of Great Britain, who was a descendant of Elizabeth Woodville, wife of Edward IV of England.
 Elizabeth Woodville's grandmother was Margherita del Balzo, another descendant of Tiburge d'Orange.

 They also claimed on the basis of the testaments of Philip William, Maurice, and William III.
 Finally, they claimed on the basis that Orange was an independent state whose sovereign had the right to assign his succession according to his will.
-France never recognized any of this, nor allowed the Orange-Nassaus or the Hohenzollerns to obtain anything of the principality itself.
+France never recognised any of this, nor allowed the Orange-Nassaus or the Hohenzollerns to obtain anything of the principality itself.
 The Oranje-Nassaus nevertheless assumed the title and also erected several of their lordships into a new principality of Orange.
 From that derivation of the title comes the tradition of the House of Orange-Nassau (originally Nassau-Dietz), the later stadtholders of the Netherlands, and the present-day royal family of the Netherlands, of holding this title.
 They maintain the tradition of William the Silent and the House of Orange-Nassau.